COVID-19 guide for care staff supporting adults with learning disabilities or autistic adults

 It is important that people are supported to maintain their relationships with family, friends and partners.

-Autistic people and people with learning disabilities are making use, like the rest of the population, of various video call facilities and other ways to keep in touch with friends, colleagues and loved ones, and this should be supported wherever it is what the person wants.
-Learning Disability England have a range of resources for staying in touch and socialising online, including an easy read guide to using WhatsApp Find the system which works best for each person you support.
+Autistic people and people with learning disabilities have made use, like the rest of the population, of various video call facilities and other ways to keep in touch with friends, colleagues and loved ones, and this should continue to be supported wherever it is what the person wants.
+Learning Disability England has a range of ideas to help people stay connected, including an easy read guide to using WhatsApp Find the system which works best for each person you support.

-But despite everyone’s best efforts, the people you support may experience loneliness as a result of the reduction in face-to-face opportunities to socialise, connect with family, neighbours and friends, and take part in physical activity and everyday cultural and faith experiences.
-They may also experience anxiety about the virus outbreak.
-Some useful resources to support them are
+Even as restrictions ease, remember that the people you support may continue to experience loneliness as a result of the changes in their life.
+They may also experience anxiety about the virus outbreak and about beginning to mix more freely again.
+Some useful resources to support them are:

 - Coronavirus anxiety tips (NHS)